nik94/MailSlot-LinuxModule/README.md

 # MailSlot-LinuxModule
-A module for linux kernel wich implement a Mail Slot service like Windows service.
+A module for linux kernel which implement a Mail Slot service like Windows service.